mavlink/c_uart_interface_example/README.md

 Connect the USB programming cable to your Pixhawk.

-If you want to be able to interact with this example in Pixhawk's NuttX shell, you'll need a Telemetry Radio or an FTDI developer's cable, connected to Serial 4 (https://pixhawk.org/dev/wiring).
+If you want to be able to interact with this example in Pixhawk's NuttX shell, you'll need a Telemetry Radio or an FTDI developer's cable.
+See the Exploration section below for more detail.

 Execution